Sanjay Joshi

-Sanjay Vinayak Joshi is an Indian politician belonging to the Bharatiya Janata Party (BJP).
-He was a long-time member of the Gujarat BJP and was a member of the BJP national executive until he was forced to resign after public pressure from Narendra Modi.
+Sanjay Vinayak Joshi is an Indian politician belonging to the Bharatiya Janata Party.
+He was a long-time member of the Gujarat BJP and was a member of the BJP national executive until he was forced to resign after public pressure.
 During his 2001-2005 tenure as National General Secretary (Organization), he led the organization that enabled BJP to win the Assembly elections in nine states (Himachal Pradesh, Uttarakhand, Chhattisgarh, Jharkhand, Jammu and Kashmir, Bihar, West Bengal, Orissa and Madhya Pradesh).

 Background

 Joshi was born in Nagpur on 6 April 1962.
 A mechanical engineer from VNIT, Nagpur by training, Joshi was a lecturer in an engineering college, but he resigned to become a full-time pracharak in the nationalist Rashtriya Swayamsevak Sangh (RSS) in Maharashtra.
 Noting his organizational acumen, he was asked to join BJP in Gujarat in 1988, where the party was politically weak.
 He is known for his good rapport with grass root level workers.